Published April 25, 2024

 The MA in Film and Media program offered by JHU’s Advanced Academic Programs division offers a cutting-edge curriculum, hands-on learning, and invaluable interaction with seasoned industry professionals.
 Students can pursue concentrations in ISET, The Business of Film, Sound Design, and Writing.

-Contact us for more information about JHU’s film and media graduate program.
+Contact us for more information about JHU’s film and media graduate program or apply to the program here.

 Audience Menu